Porches vs. Patios vs. Decks: Which Space is Right for You?

 Color, furniture, outdoor kitchens, outdoor fireplaces, and more all go into creating a relaxing space for you and your family to enjoy.
 But which space is best for you?
 Or maybe you can incorporate all three.

 Outdoor living spaces are all about enjoying the beauty of the outdoors while maintaining the comforts of home.
-From porches and patios to decks, each style is its own unique benefits (courtesy Virginia State Parks).
+From porches and patios to decks, each style is its own unique benefits.
+(Photo credit: Virginia State Parks under license CC BY 2.0)

 Read on to learn about the most important factors you should consider when designing your ultimate outdoor living oasis.